 5. Tourism Organisations

 Unsurprisingly, UK Tourist Organisations remain an excellent source of information for properties up and down the country including face-to-face training sessions as well as nuermous online opportunities.
 They are also a great resource to understand what’s happening in the local area to allow your own marketing efforts to be as tailored, topical and interesting as possible.
-VisitScotland, for example, will be running a video-conference in July entitled ‘Is my website working?’ which covers case studies of what other businesses have done to maximise their website exposure and how to manage your online reputation.
+VisitScotland, for example, will be running a video-conference in July entitled ‘Is website manager working?’ which covers case studies of what other businesses have done to maximise their website exposure and how to manage your online reputation.

 Various and Visit Scotland Business Support – https://www.visitscotland.org/business_support.aspx